thriveweb/deking-new/content/services/single-service2.md

       2. Fascia riser bracket.
-This method does not penetrate the roof surface but is instead fixed to the side of the house roof rafter and protrudes through the fascia, just under the gutter
+This method does not penetrate the roof surface but is instead fixed to the side of the house roof rafter and protrudes through the fascia, just under the gutter.
     podImage: /images/uploads/16.jpg
     podsTitle: Flyover or Raised Patio Roof
   - podDescription: >-